johntothee/garage/readme.md

 Next steps are to configure GPIO pins and wire up relays.
 The lock is expected to work with a 120VAC solenoid and metal pin that will block the path of a garage door's rollers.

-An iOS app has alos been started to generate keys, send the server the public key, and send signed open-close requests.
+An iOS app has also been started twhich will generate keys, share the public key, and send signed open-close requests.

 Needed info to setup:
 API Key - random string of characters saved to ./keys/api_key.txt Each request will have this query parameter, and will be checked first.
 This is mainly to keep lurkers away.

 IP Address and port - to access the raspberry pi.
-If one's ip address isn't static a Dynamic Domain Name System could be used instead.
+If one's ip address isn't static a Dynamic Domain Name System service could be used instead.
 You'll also need to forward the port in your router and/or modem.

 User ID - any integer to identify users.